2captcha/2captcha-csharp/README.md

     - [Graphics and Trademarks](#graphics-and-trademarks)

 ## Installation
-Install nuget package from [nuget]
+Install nuget package from [nuget]:

+`dotnet add package 2captcha-csharp`

 ## Configuration
 `TwoCaptcha` instance can be created like this: